Twin Falls Economic Development Launches Social Media Campaign

 In formulating the plan, Murray said his team decided they needed a mascot, something with broad appeal.
 “Well, there’s our mascot,” he said, nodding to Tess as she greeted another visitor.

-Barigar, who doesn’t own any pets but did walk with Tess in the Christmas parade, said he understands the appeal of using a dog because animals are positive social media influencers; people like to hear stories and see pictures of pets.
+Barigar, who doesn’t own any dogs but did walk with Tess in the Christmas parade, said he understands the appeal of using a dog because animals are positive social media influencers; people like to hear stories and see pictures of pets.

 “Animals in social media have shown to be exceptional social media promoters, gaining followers, generating shares, comments and likes more than humans can,” he said.
 “Twin Falls Tess is a natural to help promote local businesses and the many job opportunities here.”